Cytoplasmic streaming: Increased photosynthetic activity

-Gravisensing in Chara corallina
+Gravisensing

 Gravisensing is the ability to sense the gravitational force and react to it.
 Many plants use gravisensing to direct growth.
 For example, depending on root orientation, amyloplasts will settle within a plant cell differently.
 These different settling patterns cause the protein auxin to be distributed differently within the plant.
 This differences in the distribution pattern direct roots to grow downward or outward.

 In most plants, gravisensing requires a coordinated multi-cellular effort, but in Chara corallina, one cell detects gravity and responds to it.
 The barber pole chloroplast motion resulting from cytoplasmic streaming has one flow upward and another downward.
 The downward motion of the chloroplasts moves a bit faster than the upward flow producing a ratio of speeds of 1.1.
 This ratio is known as the polar ratio and depends on the force of gravity.
 This increase in speed is not a direct result of the force of gravity, but an indirect result.
 Gravity causes the plant protoplast to settle within the cell wall.
 Thus, the cell membrane is put into tension at the top, and into compression at the bottom.
 The resulting pressures on the membrane allow for gravisensing which result in the differing speeds of cytoplasmic flow observed in Chara coralina.
 This gravitational theory of gravisensing is directly opposed to the statolith theory exhibited by the settling of amyloplasts.